-This course extends CS 151 by covering more advanced data structures, well-known algorithms,
+This course covers more advanced data structures, well-known algorithms, algorithm

-algorithm design techniques, algorithm analysis, and mathematics related to selected
+design techniques, algorithm analysis, and mathematics related to selected algorithms.

-algorithms.
-The goal is to help students learn to write and analyze efficient programs
+The goal is to help students learn to write and analyze efficient programs that solve

-that solve common and difficult problems.
-Data structures covered include representations
+common and difficult problems.
+Data structures covered include representations of

-of graphs, binary search trees, balanced binary search trees, AVL trees, heaps, and
+graphs, binary search trees, balanced binary search trees, AVL trees, heaps, and hash

-hash tables.
-Well-known algorithms covered include several sorting algorithms (such
+tables.
+Well-known algorithms covered include several sorting algorithms (such as

-as insertion sort, merge sort, and Shell sort), binary search, and a sampling from
+insertion sort, merge sort, and Shell sort), binary search, and a sampling from other

-other areas such as graph algorithms and NP-hard problems.
-Mathematics related to
+areas such as graph algorithms and NP-hard problems.
+Mathematics related to advanced

-advanced algorithms and data structures will also be investigated.
-Mathematics covered
+algorithms and data structures will also be investigated.
+Mathematics covered may

 Markov chains and decision processes, and Monte Carlo simulations; introduction to